kcw27/PFS_Group_Project/readme quickstart.txt

 ## Installing WGCNA:
-RStudio > Tools > Install Packages... > select "Install from: Repository (CRAN)" and type WGCNA in the text box below
+RStudio > Tools > Install Packages... > select "Install from: Repository (CRAN)" and type WGCNA in the text box below In addition, download the impute package by running the following line in R: BiocManager:: install ("impute")

 ## [any other downloads that aren't provided alongside our code]